trinodb/trino/presto-docs/src/main/sphinx/develop/certificate-authenticator.rst

 Certificate Authenticator
 =========================

-Presto supports TLS-based authentication with X509 certificates via a custom certificate authenticator that extracts the principal from a client certificate.
+Trino supports TLS-based authentication with X509 certificates via a custom certificate authenticator that extracts the principal from a client certificate.

 Implementation